 Quitting will help smokers to improve their performance, but only if they are committed to giving up cigarettes entirely.
 Once the body is no longer inhaling smoke and carbon monoxide, the lungs will begin to heal themselves, and athletic performance will increase with time.
 It may take months or years to reach a similar level of performance as non-smokers.
 This will depend on how long the person smoked and how many cigarettes per day he or she smoked.

 Those who need help quitting should seek assistance.
 There are numerous aids available to help one quit.
-These may include nicotine replacement products, medications, as well as e-cigarettes.
+These may include nicotine replacement products and medications.